-I have explained how to tax your Tesla online (with pictures) in this post – read on!
+In this post, I have explained how to tax your Tesla online (with pictures) – read on!

 This guide is for:

-How is Road Tax calculated in the UK?
+How is Road Tax Calculated in the UK?

 For vehicles registered before March 2001, the VED tax is calculated based on the engine size.

-…also termed zero-emission vehicles.
+BEVs are also termed zero-emission vehicles.

-In the UK, starting April 2020, you don't pay any road tax on a pure electric vehicle i.e. cars that rely completely on battery power.
+In the UK, starting April 2020, you don't pay any road tax on a pure electric vehicle i.e., cars that rely completely on battery power.

 Depending on how much your PHEV emission is, you are likely to pay between £0-£100 for your first year and £140 every year after that, depending on the levels of CO2 emissions.

-Luxury Car Tax
+Luxury Car Tax UK

-After the first year of ownership, Electric Vehicle owners used to pay a premium car tax of £325 from year two onwards for five years on cars with a list price of £40,000 or more.
+After the first year of ownership, Electric Vehicle owners used to pay a premium luxury car tax of £325 from year two onwards for five years on cars with a list price of £40,000 or more.

-If you have your first tax year tax due in 2020 or 2021, that’s a massive saving of £1625 as you can benefit for all “premium tax” years until 2025.
+If your first tax year was due in 2020 or 2021, you'll get a massive saving of £1625 as you will benefit from all “premium tax” years until 2025.

-How much does Road Tax for Electric Vehicles cost?
+How Much Does Road Tax For Electric Vehicles Cost?

-How to tax your Tesla in the UK
+How to Tax Your Tesla in the UK?

 Here's the step-by-step process of how to tax your Electric Vehicle in the UK.

-Step #3.
-Enter the 16 digit reference number from the V11 reminder letter and click Continue.
+- Step #3.
+Enter the 16-digit reference number from the V11 reminder letter and click Continue.

-Step #4.
+- Step #4.
 On the next screen, review your vehicle details.
 If any of the details on this step are incorrect, you can click on the “Incorrect details?” link to contact DVLA.
 If everything looks alright, click Continue.

-If you found this guide useful, don't forget signing up to TeslaStir newsletter so you don't miss on any new updates from TeslaStir in the future.
+If you found this Tesla road tax UK guide useful, don't forget to sign up for the TeslaStir newsletter so you don't miss any new updates from TeslaStir in the future.